 This creates a process with much less internal friction, which in turn creates the best tasting full spectrum CBD extract you have ever had.
 Seriously.
 Ethanol extraction requires less machinery, a smaller carbon footprint, and less energy in general than other extraction methods.
 Ethanol extraction also produces yields that are higher in CBD volume and in quality, while also being completely safe for humans to enjoy as a finished product.

 Local Kentucky Farmers

-Cornbread Hemp strives to produce the highest quality CBD oil available.
-Located in Louisville, Kentucky we work directly with organic Kentucky farmers to encourage development of the local economy while also taking advantage of the Bluegrass State’s ideal hemp growing climate.
+Cornbread Hemp strives to produce the highest quality CBD hemp oil available.
+Located in Louisville, we work directly with organic Kentucky farmers to encourage development of the local economy while also taking advantage of the Bluegrass State’s ideal hemp growing climate.

 By now you may be wondering why we call ourselves Cornbread Hemp.
-Well, it turns out that Kentucky has been home to the finest cannabis in America for over 250 years.
+Well, it turns out that Kentucky has been home to the finest in cannabis cultivation in America for over 250 years.
 The first hemp plant in Kentucky was planted in Danville in 1775.
 13 Since then, Kentucky has been a market leader in the production of outdoor hemp, both for fiber and grain, as well as for cannabinoids.